electric-eloquence/fepper/README.md

 https&colon;//github.com/electric-eloquence/fepper-npm/tree/dev/ui/core/styleguide/viewall</a>
 and pasting them to `source/_ui/viewall` (nested correctly).
 Modifications will then be recognized and displayed in the UI.
 (No additions are allowed.)
-Custom View All styles can be added to regular pattern styles in `source/_styles`.
+Custom View All styles can be added to `source/_styles/pattern-scaffolding.css`.

 You will need to compile the UI in order for the browser to pick up custom changes to the UI: